dheerajsk26/Madlibs-Python-Project/README.md

 ## Madlibs Word Game

 Mad Libs game in Python!
-Mad Libs is a word game where players are prompted for a list of words to substitute for blanks in a story,
+Mad Libs is a word game where players are prompted for a list of words to substitute for blanks in a story.
-before reading the – often comical or nonsensical – story aloud.
 The game requires basic input from the user and then incorporates those inputs into a predefined text template.